TricolorHen061/bwbdocs/docs/blacklisting.rst

 ``blacklist view``
     Allows you to view a sublist.
 Has one required parameter: ``sublist``. ``sublist`` must to be the sublist you want to view.

+You can use these commands to modify the blacklist as you wish.